LibrePhotos/librephotos/apps/docs/_posts/user_guide/0000-02-03-face_recognition.md

 ## Train faces

-If you click on the blue button in the face dashboard or if you click on the button "Train" in the settings tab, the system will try to match all unknown faces to already known faces.
+If you click on the blue button in the face dashboard or if you click on the button "Train" in the settings tab, the system will try to cluster unknown faces and will try to either match them to already known faces or create a new unknown person.
 To see the recommendations go to the inferred tab in the face dashboard.
 There you can for each face the confidence of the match.
 If you want to confirm a recommended face, select the face and click on the green plus button to add it to the person.

 ## Delete faces